|Posted by [email protected] on November 9, 2016 at 8:35 PM||comments (0)|

 Polarising reviews are excellent for generating buzz.
 Humans are emotion-led; it's a great achievement to have written a book evoking a strong response in both directions, and one-star reviews within a polarity scenario does not indicate you wrote a flop.

 Polarity means you got readers thinking and feeling.
 If someone is sad, angry, uplifted or unsure, these are all emotional responses.
 You made them feel something.
 Many readers buy on the strength of polarity, or feel so intrigued by the content of negative reviews, they have to see for themselves.

 Remember what I said about avoiding reviews from friends and family?

 Well, even worse is the risk of attracting reviews from colleagues or lovers, ha.
 I made the mistake of giving a hard copy of each of my books to a would-be date.
 The problem was, I decided he wasn't for me.
 Yep, you guessed it; he went online and trashed my books.
 It was clearly him, because these reviews made some critical errors that showed he had not read them but had penned a knee-jerk (or just jerk!) response.

 The timing of the reviews was such that they appeared--lo and behold!--within a day of me saying no thanks to another date.
 Oh and, they were the only books not showing as Verified Purchases.

 I seethed for a day then thought--oh well!

 So be warned, keep your books under wraps.
-Of course, if you're married or in a long-term, committed relationship and it will cause a rift to withhold your author name, that's different, but if this is some casual acquaintance then in my view, they can ask all they like and I still won't be telling.
-I go by a whole bunch of names when I go on dates, ha.
+Of course, if you're in a long-term relationship and it will cause a rift to withhold your author name, that's different, but if this is some casual acquaintance, they can ask all they like and I won't be telling.

 It's sadly often the same when we mention our books or author names on an author forum.